AdilHydari/Pipelined_RiscV/README.md

   - Register file always outputs the contents of the register corresponding to read register numbers specified.
 Reading a register is not dependent on any other signals.
   - Register Write: Register writes are controlled by a control signal (Control Unit) RegWrite.
 The write should happen if RegWrite signal is 1 and on the posedge the clock.

+## Data/Control hazards
+- Data hazards: an instruction is unable to execute in the planned cycle because it is dependent on some data that has not yet been committed.
+- Control hazards: we do not know which instruction needs to be executed next.
+- Forwarding (or bypassing): the needed data is forwarded as soon as possible to the instruction which depends on it.
+- Stalling: the dependent instruction is “pushed back” for one or more clock cycles.
+Alternatively, you can think of stalling as the execution of a noop for one or more cycles.

 ## Forwarding Unit
 - The reference does not include this.
 The main purpose of a forwarding unit is to aid speeding up the data hazards that can occur in a pipelined processor.
 Data hazards are detected when the source register contains the same instruction as the destination register of the previous instruction.
   - A forwarding unit can be used to circumvent the cycle loss caused by a stall.
 A forward allows other instructions to read ALU results directly from the pipeline registers rather than having to read directly from the register file.